glynhudson/BatteryUpgrade-UserManual/README.md

 # BatteryUpgrade-UserManual
-A guide for the BatteryUpgrade software, along with a list of all known defects in the conversion code
+A guide for the BatteryUpgrade software, along with a list of all known defects in the conversion code.
+The latest version of the BatteryUpgrade software is v2.36

 # Installation guide
 CAN-bridge installation video (ZE0) https://www.youtube.com/watch?v=-gLMUeE2mXo

 AZE0 battery into ZE0 example video https://www.youtube.com/watch?v=1Dwsk9lnr6I

 # Firmware update guide